zhilongjia/RRHO/README.md

 RRHO
 ========

-Title: Inference on agreement between ordered lists
+Title: RRHO: Inference on agreement between ordered lists

+The original code (RRHO_1.6.0) is downloaded from CRAN.

-Revised to accept the ranked lists directly
+Revised to receive the ranked lists directly

 installation